-Budget Highlights for the Fiscal Year Ending June 30, 2023
+Budget Highlights for the Fiscal Year Ending June 30, 2024

-Amounts available for appropriation in the general fund are approximately \$3.1 million, a decrease of approximately \$1 million from the actual 2022.
-The 2023 budget was based on unchanged student enrollment from 2022.
-Budgeted revenues do not include contributions and other revenue included in 2022 actual amounts.
+Amounts available for appropriation in the general fund are approximately \$6.7 million, an increase of approximately \$3.5 million from the actual 2023.
+The 2024 budget was based on increase student enrollment from 2023.
+The School partnered with the county to open up 9 satellite, due to this revenue is expected to increase next year as student population increasing.
+Budgeted revenues do not include contributions and other revenue included in 2023 actual amounts.

-Budgeted expenditures are expected to be approximately \$3.4 million, consistent with fiscal 2022 actual amounts.
-If these estimates are realized, the School's general fund balance is expected to remain the same.
+Budgeted expenditures are expected to be approximately \$6.4 million, an increase of approximately \$2.2 million from the actual 2023.
+If these estimates are realized, the School's general fund balance is expected to increase.